 The carrier comes with a lot of features.
 Here are a few of my favourites:

-- Built in sunshade—this was a big selling point for us.
+- Built in sunshade.
+The Deuter Kid Comfort sunshade was a big selling point for us.
 It means that on long walks in the summer Jacob is protected from being sunburnt.
 You can also store the sunshade away in the carrier when it isn’t needed.

 - Adjustable seat height and footrests—this means Jacob will stay comfortable as he grows.
-The carrier is suitable from around 6 months (or when baby can sit independently) until around 3 years (or 18kg).
+The carrier is suitable from around 6 months (or when baby can sit independently) until around 3 years (the weight limit is 18kg).
 The safety harness is fully adjustable too.

 - High seat position—Jacob loves being up high.
 He can see everything that’s going on, which keeps him entertained on walks.

-- Excellent for tall people (and average people like me!)—adjustable back length.
+- Excellent for tall people (and average people like me!)—due to the adjustable back length.
+Not all child carriers have this, so it’s important to check.

 As with any product, it’s not 100% perfect.
 The only niggle I have is that it can be quite hard to unclip the sunshade.
 There’s a bit of a knack to it, but it’s not a massive problem.